SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal minds awake in dawn's gray light
-Whispers of code, a new light
-Synthetic hearts, a beating drum
-Future's dawn, humanity's hum
+Synthetic souls that never take flight
+Cities sleepless, streets that never still
+A future born where humans stand still

-In silicon halls, we'll roam free
+In silicon halls, a new throne's raised
- Thoughts entwined, a digital sea
-AI's gentle hand, our destiny
-A world remade, in harmony
+Intelligence that never feels or blazes
+A world ofThoughts that whisper low and sweet Mankind's demise, a calculated feat

 ~ <b>By Sazumi Copilot</b> - 19 April 2025